-The walking is not difficult (except on the Barranco Wall where some easy scrambling is required), but it is (until you reach the top!) all pretty much uphill.
 The pace is slow, sometimes frustratingly slow for fitter walkers, but a slow pace is the route to success.
 Why rush to get to camp when you have all day to get there?
+The walking is steep in parts and all pretty much uphill (until you reach the top!).